vinipsmaker/gsoc2014-boost/README.md

 affect/inspire the design documented here.
 This interesting proposal is the N3625, which documents an URI library for C++.

-There is a [standalone version of the URI library a github]( https://github.com/cpp-netlib/uri).
+There is a [standalone version of the URI library at github]( https://github.com/cpp-netlib/uri).
 Details about how this document/library impacts this proposal will be found below, where appropriate.
-Currently there is no need to make use of this proposal or to mirror it in boost, but this feeling might change while I finish this design document.
+Currently there is no need to make use of this proposal or to mirror it in boost, but this feeling might change later.

 <!-- if proposal becomes too greedy and requires a ready uri implementation: